mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/authenticate-alice-and-bob/java.md

 # Authenticate User

-You perform this authentication using the `JWTs` generated in previous steps.
-Users must be authenticated to be able to participate in the Conversation.
-You will now build login screen (`LoginFragment` and `LoginViewModel` classes) responsible for authenticating the users.
+Users must be authenticated before being able to participate in the Call.
+You authenticate your users with the `JWTs` that you generated in an earlier step.
+In this step, you will create a login screen (using the `LoginFragment` and `LoginViewModel` classes) to manage the authentication process.

 ## Update `fragment_login` layout

-Open `fragment_login.xml` file.
+Open the `fragment_login.xml` file.

-> **NOTE** You can open any file by using `Go to file...` action.
+> **NOTE** You can open any file by using the `Go to file...` action.
 Press `Shift + Cmd + O` and enter file name.

-Click `Code` button in top right corner to display layout XML code:
+Click the `Code` button in top right corner to display layout XML code:

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-shared/show-code-view.png
 ```

-Replace file content with below code snippet:
+Replace the file contents with the following code:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>